leoo-c1/AXU4EV-P_AXU5EV-P/README.md

 ```

 ### Create Vivado Project using bat
+Note: This is only confirmed to work in Vivado 2020.1.
+If using Vivado 2025.2, use the tcl console method.
 1. In "**auto_create_project**" folder, there is "**create_project.bat**", open it in edit mode, and change to your own vivado software installation path.
 Save and close.
 ```
 CALL E:\XilinxVitis\Vivado\2020.1\bin\vivado.bat -mode batch -source create_project.tcl